lithops-cloud/lithops/docs/source/compute_config/ibm_vpc.md

 ### Choose an operating system image for VSI
 Any Virtual Service Instance (VSI) need to define the instance’s operating system and version.
 Lithops support both standard operting system choices provided by the VPC or using pre-defined custom images that already contains all dependencies required by Lithops.

-- Option 1: By default, Lithops uses an Ubuntu 20.04 image.
+- Option 1: Lithops is compatible with any Ubuntu 22.04 image provided in IBM Cloud.
 In this case, no further action is required and you can continue to the next step.
 Lithops will install all required dependencies in the VSI by itself.
 Notice this can consume about 3 min to complete all installations.

 - Option 2: Alternatively, you can use a pre-built custom image that will greatly improve VSI creation time for Lithops jobs.
 To benefit from this approach, navigate to [runtime/ibm_vpc](https://github.com/lithops-cloud/lithops/tree/master/runtime/ibm_vpc), and follow the instructions.